 3. Press F4/F5 to Enter Safe Mode.

-That’s it.
+That's it.
 Hope this article can be a reference for you to resolve Windows 10 stuck on boot screen or splash screen and you could finally unfreeze it and enter the system again.
+If you still fail to fix the screen issue, please comment below or click the LEFT MENU on this page for more help.
 If you have any other Windows 10-related issues, check for solutions in Windows 10 Issues and Fix section or comment below directly please.